lakshya-07/Time-Series-Forecasting-with-RNN-LSTM/README.md

 ## **Dataset**
 The dataset used in this repository consists of hourly energy consumption data, with two columns:

-1.Datetime: Timestamp of the energy consumption data point.
+ • Datetime: Timestamp of the energy consumption data point.
-2.Value: Energy consumption in megawatts (MW).
+ • Value: Energy consumption in megawatts (MW).
 Ensure your dataset is in CSV format before uploading to the app.